 In the kitchen, we used the same technique for painting the furniture as in the living room.
 The biggest difference was the preparation.
 Most surfaces had to be degreased prior to painting.
 Julia also asked us to sand the worktops to give them their original beauty back and do some repairs.

-As you may see from the photos, the amount of preparation was considerable – every lamp, socket, white goods, floors, AGA and windows had to be protected against the paint splashes.
+As you may see from the photos, the amount of preparation was considerable – every lamp, socket, white goods, floor, AGA and window had to be protected with paper and masking tape against the paint splashes.
 However, it was all worth it.
-The finish was very even, there was no paint build up and compared to painting with a brush alone the whole job was done in a fraction of time.
+The finish was very even, there was no paint built up and compared to painting with a brush alone the whole job was done in a fraction of time.

 Once the furniture was painted we could start the more conventional task of painting the ceiling and the walls.

 Redecorating the sitting room was very straightforward – no hidden “surprises” or difficulties.
 Most surfaces were still protected from paint spraying the units.
 We just needed to prepare the walls and repair the skirting boards.
 When all cracks were filled with wall filler and stains covered with a stain block, we did a lot of cutting in.

 The property is old and the walls and ceilings are gorgeously uneven.
 We had to trade in the straightness of some lines for the benefit of the house’s character in certain areas.
 The result was brilliant.
 Even though the photos would not show tiny details, we were very pleased with our work.